lachlangrose/map2model_cpp/README.md

 ## To build map2model:

-- If you want to install standalone map2model with Cmake, comment out the pybind11 include and code after the main function in map2model.cpp.
+- If you want to install standalone map2model with Cmake, comment out the pybind11 include in map2model.cpp and parameters_reader.cpp and parameters_reader.h, and code after the main function in map2model.cpp.

 mkdir build
 cd build